oppia/oppia/extensions/interactions/LogicProof/static/js/README.txt

  to static/js/tools/input_to_PEG.txt and then paste the contents of this file into http://pegjs.majda.cz/online.
 Call the parser variable 'logicProofParser' and check "use results cache".
 Then download the code and paste it into the generatedParser.ts file.
-Add 'SyntaxError: null' to the result variable.
+ Add 'SyntaxError: null' property to the result variable.
+This should be removed once we migrate to Angular2 by using ts-pegjs plugin for the parser.
+ (TODO (ankita240796))
  - shared.ts: this contains code used by both the teacher and student parts of the website.
 The most important functions are parseLine() and assignTypesToExpression().